postersw/AndersonIsland/ReadMe.txt

 		2. Switch Current branch to Master: Screen "Branches".
 Select 'master'.
 		3. Select Merge.
 Then set Merge from Branch "xxxx (e.g. Ver18)"  Into current Branch "Master" and commit changes after merging.
 		4. Sync.
-	2. Create new branch directly on GetHub. github.com/postersw.
+	2. Create new branch directly on GitHub. github.com/postersw.
-		Select 'master' in the Branch dropdown.
+		1. Select 'master' in the Branch dropdown.
-		Select the Branch dropdown again, and fill in the name of the new branch.
+		2. Select the Branch dropdown again, and fill in the name of the new branch, e.g. Ver131.
 Then select Create.
-		Then go to  Visual Studio on local machine and create a new local branch from this branch:
+		3. Then go to  Visual Studio Code on local machine and create a new local branch from this branch:
-			Select Branches menu in VS. Select Master.
-			Go to Sync screen.  sync.
-			Go back to Branches screen.
-Under remotes/origin, the new branch (Vernnn) should be visible.
-			Double click remotes/origin->the new branch.
+			Select Source control -> ... -> Fetch.
+This will update the list of remote branches (you will now see origin/newbranchname as a remote branch)
+			Click on the branch name in the lower lefthand corner, e.g. Ver130.
+This will open the list of branches.
+			Select origin/newbranchname, e.g. origin/Ver131
-			This will create a new local branch of the same name and check it out and set it to track the remote.
+			This will create a new local branch of the same name (e.g. Ver131) and check it out and set it to track the remote.
 	2a.
-Alternative to #2: Create new branch (e.g. Ver19) directly in Visual Studio.
+Alternative to #2: I don't recommend this.
+Create new branch (e.g. Ver19) directly in Visual Studio.
 		1. Select "Branches" menu
 		2. Select "AndersonIsland" repository in branch list, right click, and -> Create New Local Branch
 		3. Fill in new branch name (e.g. Ver19) and then source branch (Master)
 		4. After branch appears in the Branches list select the branch, right click, and select "Publish Branch".
  		   Then it will appear in the 'remotes/origin' list.
-	3. New branch will be on this PC.
-Be sure to Publish it from the Branches screen.
+	3. New branch will be on GitHub as origin/newbranchname.
 Be sure to use it on other PCs.
-	4. Switch phonegap.build to new branch (e.g. Ver19).
-NOTE: branch name must match existing GitHub branch.
-CASE SENSITIVE.
-	   If it doesn't you get a message "Cannot access Github repository".
 	5. Switch other PCs to new branch.
-NOTE: If new branch does not show on Visual Studio GIT/Branches list, try switching to the Sync screen and running Fetch.
+NOTE: If new branch does not show on Visual Studio Code GIT/Branches list, try  running Fetch.
 Or set the VS branch to Master, and then run Fetch.
 	   If that doesn't work, try 'git fetch' from the command line. or run GitUI and click on "Remote -> Fetch from Origin" which will update things.
-Then restart Visual Studio.
+Then restart Visual Studio Code.

 ------------------------------------------------------------------------------------------------------------------------
 BUILD/DEBUG